Blind Melon: History

-Formation, debut and success (1990–1993)
+Formation, debut album, and success (1990–1993)

 Blind Melon formed in Los Angeles in March 1990 after West Point, Mississippi, transplants Rogers Stevens and Brad Smith, a guitarist and bassist respectively, met vocalist Shannon Hoon, a native of Lafayette, Indiana.
 Guitarist Christopher Thorn, originally from Pennsylvania, was added shortly thereafter; the four eventually convinced drummer Glen Graham to relocate from Mississippi to complete the group after failing to find a drummer in Los Angeles.
 Their moniker derived from a nickname Smith's father had used to describe hippies.
 There is also a Cheech & Chong character named Blind Melon Chitlin', who is a parody of the 1920s blues musician Blind Lemon Jefferson.

 The band debuted with a four-song demo, The Goodfoot Workshop, in 1991.
 Capitol Records A&R executive Tim Devine signed Blind Melon later that year and oversaw sessions with famed producer David Briggs for an unreleased EP to be titled The Sippin' Time Sessions.
 The recordings were abandoned due to the band's dissatisfaction with the production quality, which they felt resulted in "slick and doctored" results.
 Hoon's friendship and association with Guns N' Roses frontman Axl Rose accrued additional industry attention for the group, as he provided backing vocals on several Guns N' Roses tracks on 1991's Use Your Illusion I and II albums, including the single "Don't Cry".
 Blind Melon embarked upon a tour supporting Soundgarden late that year.

 At drummer Glen Graham's suggestion, the band relocated to Durham, North Carolina, while beginning work on what would become their self-titled debut album with producer Rick Parashar, known for producing Pearl Jam's Ten.
 Sessions were held in London Bridge Studio in Seattle, Washington, and the album was recorded mostly live with minimal overdubs.
 The record was released in September 1992, and initially sold poorly behind its lead singles, "Tones of Home" and "No Rain", until the latter became an MTV staple the following July.
 Featuring Heather DeLoach playing the "Bee Girl", the video for "No Rain" helped the band achieve international recognition.
+The fourth single, "Change", also charted in Australia, Canada, and the UK.
 The album eventually attained quadruple-platinum status, debuting in the Billboard top 40 on October 9, 1993.